 After a morning of hiking or site-seeing head over to Pleasant Valley Orchard to pick some of the best-tasting strawberries on the planet.
 A short distance from both Interstate Parks sits the picturesque orchard on top of one of the rolling hills that surround the St. Croix Valley.
 This family-friendly orchard is the perfect place to slow down and enjoy nature while you pick-your-own strawberries.
 Picking containers are provided, and the staff is super helpful.
 Berry picking season starts mid-June and runs until the berries are gone, which is usually around July 14th.
 Call first for picking conditions and times.
 Children are welcome.

 Strawberries go really well with cheese!
-Hop over to Eichten’s Hidden Farms for some really “gouda” cheese.
+Hop over to Eichten’s Market for some really “gouda” cheese.
 Eichten’s is located across the river in Minnesota, off HWY 8, just outside of Taylors Falls.
 It’s as not hidden as the name suggests; actually, you can’t miss it—look for the giant bison statue.
 Not only do they make outstanding European style cheeses, but they also sell American Bison (Buffalo).
 Inside the shop, grab a bison burger loaded with artisan blue cheese and don’t forget to pick up some local wine and cheese to bring home from their cheese shop.

 This article was produced by Linda Shober Marketing + Design and written by Lisa Erickson (Wild Chow & Postcards from the Wedge).
 Linda Shober Marketing and Design is located in the St. Croix Valley and specializes in providing content, strategy, management, design, and creative for digital and traditional marketing projects.